edudroz/umich-claude-builder-club/README.md

-# Claude Builder Club @ Johns Hopkins University
+# Claude Builder Club @ University of Michigan

-A modern, terminal-style React site for the Johns Hopkins University Claude Builder Club.
+A modern, terminal-style React site for the  University of michigan Claude Builder Club.
 The UI emulates a command-line interface where visitors can explore the club via typed commands (e.g., `help`, `about`, `join`).

 ## 🚀 Features